cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 Bots can be used to shift simple, repetitive tasks, such as taking a dinner reservation or gathering profile information, on to automated systems that might no longer require direct human intervention.
 Users converse with a bot by using text, interactive cards, and speech.
 A bot interaction can be a quick question and answer, or it can be a sophisticated conversation that intelligently provides access to services.

+---

+# Choose the best Azure serverless technology for your business scenario

+Serverless computing is a term used to describe an execution evironment that's set up and managed for you.
+You merely specify what you want to happen by writing code or connecting and configuring components in a visual editor, and then specify the actions that trigger your functionality, such as a timer or an HTTP request.
+Best of all, you never have to worry about on outage, your code can scale instantly to meet demand, and you pay based only on the actual usage of your code.

+## Identify the product options

+Serverless computing is a cloud-hosted execution evnviroment that runs your code but abstracts the underlying hosting environment.
+The key idea is that you're not responsible for setting up or maintaining the server.
+You don't have to worry about scaling it when there's increased demand, and you don't have to worry about outages.
+The cloud vendor takes care of all maintenonce and scaling concerns for you.

+You create an instance of the service, and you then add your code.
+No infrastructure configuration or maintenance is required, or even allowed.
+You configure your serverless apps to respond to events.
+An event could be a REST endpoint, a periodic timer, or even a message received from another Azure service.
+The serverless app runs only when it's triggered by an event.
+Scaling and performance are handled automatically, and you're billed only for the resources you use.
+You don't even need to reserve resources.

+### Azure Functions
+With this service, you can host a single method or function by using a popular programming language in the cloud that runs in response to an event.An example of an event might be an HTTP request, a new message on a queue, or a message on a timer.

+An Azure function is a stateless enviroment, A function behaves as if it's restarted every time it responds to an event.
+This feature is ideal for processing incoming data.
+And if state is required, the function can be connected to an Azure storage account.

+Azure Fnctions con perform orchestration tasks by using an extension called Durable Functions, which allow developers to chain functions together while maintaining state.

+The Azure Functions solution is ideal when you're concerned only with the code that's running your service and not the underlying platform or infrastructure.

+- Better for execute custom algorithms or perform specialized data parsing and data lookups
+- Better if you have existing automated tasks written in an imperative programming language

+### Azure Logic Apps
+Is a low-code/no-code development platform hosted as a cloud service.
+The service helps you automate and orchestrate tasks, business processes, and workflows when you need to integrate apps, data, systems and services across enterprises or organizations.
+Logic Apps simplifies how you design and build scalable solutions, whether in the cloud, on-premises or both.
+THis solution covers app integratin, data integration, system integration, enterpriso application integration (EAI) and business-to-business (B2B) integration.

+Azure Logic Apps is designod in a web-based designer and can execute logic that's triggered by Azure services without writing any code.
+You build an app by linking triggers to actions with connectors, A trigger is an event (such as a timer) that causes on app to execute, thon an new message to be sent to a queue, ar an HTTP request.
+An action is a task or step that can execute.
+There are logic actions such as those you would find in most programming languages.
+Examplos of actions include working with variables , decisions statements and loops, and tasks that parse and modify data.

+- Better for orchestation across well-known APIs
+- Better if you prefer a visual (declarative) workflow or writing (imperative) ``